*Last updated February 18, 2021 –

 As with most vaccinations, there are certainly side-effects to be expected.
 While the Pfizer COVID vaccine is no different, the notion that more people will die from a vaccination than from the disease is alarmingly false.
 Those who have received the vaccine report common side effects lasting a few days after the second dose and typically including soreness at the injection site, tiredness, headache, muscle pain, chills, joint pain, and mild fever.
 As this is a concern of many, the CDC has even created the V-Safe program to promote widespread communication sharing about side-effects after vaccination.

-The decision of who should receive the vaccination first is important to making sure we help those most in need first.
-Once more widely available, it is important to seek trustworthy information and educate yourself so that you can make your own informed, personal vaccination decisions confidently, and based on facts.
+There has clearly been a significant amount of discussion around pregnancy and the COVID-19 vaccine.
+For this reason, it is important to seek trustworthy information and educate yourself so that you can make your own informed, personal vaccination decisions confidently, and based on facts.
+If you have concerns, don’t hesitate to discuss with your physician.

 The CDC has made it clear that the U.S. Vaccine safety system works, and that the many monitors and federal participants will continue to rely on trustworthy science, evidence-based clinical trials, and advanced and developing monitoring systems to make sure that any vaccine made available is safe.
 Further, the global response to this need and sheer volume of data from various clinical trials around the world means that we are gaining a better understanding of ways to minimize or more clearly define any expected side-effects every day.
 Though this is all excellent news, it remains critical to stay informed and connected to trustworthy sources of information throughout the pandemic.
 Axia Women’s Health is dedicated to remaining that source for our patients, and your providers welcome any concerns or questions you may have about your unique situation.